grimepoch/structure_user_shaders/README.md

-<h1>Welcome to the user shader repository for users to share their shader collections!</h1>
+<h1>Welcome to the STRUCTURE user shader repository for users to share their shader collections!</h1>

 Remember that we have a website for developing and testing your shaders: